 We thank the reviewers for their highly constructive comments on our previous submission.
 The reviewers’ comments were critical in revising the manuscript.
 To briefly recap, all three reviewers seem to agree that this is in many ways a very strong paper that makes substantial methodological (R1-R3), empirical (R1-R3), computational (R1, R3), and theoretical contributions (R1).
 However, all reviewers also raised concerns about our—poorly worded—claims to novelty, and—as R3 put it—the amount of material one has to “wade” through to come to the most novel contributions.
 We believe that these two inter-related concerns were primarily rooted in presentational issues, and the reviewers’ comments were very helpful in addressing those.

-Specifically, R1 describes the manuscript as a “very strong paper, both empirically and theoretically”, highlighting that “it addresses long-standing gaps in our theoretical understanding of the fine-grained timecourse of listeners adapt to a novel talker and precise details about the mechanisms …”.
-R2 agrees that “there is a great deal of thought-provoking material in this paper”, “(ultimately) some valuable implications emerge”, and that our data analysis is “thorough” but had concerns about some aspects of our “stimuli, the placement of the work in prior literature, and the novelty of the paradigm”.
+Specifically, R1 describes the manuscript as a “very strong paper, both empirically and theoretically”, highlighting that “it addresses long-standing gaps in our theoretical understanding of the fine-grained timecourse of listeners adaptation to a novel talker and precise details about the mechanisms …”.
+R2 agrees that “there is a great deal of thought-provoking material in this paper”, “(ultimately) some valuable implications emerge”, and that our data analysis is “thorough” but had concerns about some aspects of our “stimuli, the placement of the work with respect to prior literature, and the novelty of the paradigm”.
 R3 described the work as “sophisticated and methodologically well done”, with “several strong methodological innovations including the use of multiple testing points, the psychometric analysis […] and the ideal observer model”.
 While highlighting that the paper is dense and seems to largely confirm known findings, R3 concludes that our finding of ‘premature convergence’ is “super novel and super interesting” and “the most compelling aspect of the paper”.

 The reviewers’ critiques were eye-opening.
 They helped us realize, for instance, how little we had motivated our approach, and, in particular, why we agree with a number of recent reviews that much less than commonly assumed is known about the mechanisms underlying rapid adaptation.
 This specifically includes that it is not known to what extent distributional learning can explain the surprisingly rapid changes during speech perception that often emerge within less than a handful of trials—at time scales that differ starkly from L2 learning (which R2 focused on) and many other learning phenomena (which R3 focused on).
 We expand on this point below.